techstackmedia/software-engineering-series/README.md

 ### Note

-On your system, various software packages are installed, each accompanied by documentation files located in the `/usr/share/doc directory`.
+On your system, various software packages are installed, each accompanied by documentation files located in the `/usr/share/doc` directory.
 These files primarily exist in plain text format, which can be easily accessed and viewed using the `less` command.
 However, there are instances where certain files are in HTML format, enabling them to be conveniently viewed using a web browser.
 It is worth noting that some files in this directory may be compressed with the gzip compression program, denoted by the `.gz` extension.
 To handle such compressed text files, the gzip package provides a specialized version of `less` called `zless`, which allows the contents of gzip-compressed files to be displayed seamlessly.

 ---